 If you observe nursing home abuse or neglect, document what you see and report it to your loved one’s case manager, adult protective services, or law enforcement.

-If you suspect your family member is suffering from the stages of sepsis due to the negligent actions of a nursing home staff member, you might be able to seek compensation for your loved one’s damages and losses.
+If you suspect your family member is suffering from the stages of sepsis due to the negligent actions of a nursing home staff member, you might be able to seek compensation for your loved one’s damages and losses with the help of a nursing home abuse lawyer.
 They should not have to suffer another day due to a nursing home’s negligence.